popstarmav/holbertonschool-back-end/README.md

 ## Overview

-This repository houses various back-end development projects that demonstrate essential skills for server-side programming.
-The projects cover topics such as working with REST APIs, processing different data formats, web scraping, and following language-specific best practices.
+This repository houses back-end development projects that demonstrate essential skills for server-side programming.
+The projects cover topics such as web scraping, processing different data formats, and following language-specific best practices.

 Each project directory contains scripts and programs that tackle specific back-end development challenges, providing practical examples and solutions.

 ## Projects

-- **[API](./api)**: Python scripts for interacting with REST APIs and exporting data to various formats (CSV, JSON)
-- **[JavaScript Web Scraping](./javascript-web_scraping)**: Node.js scripts demonstrating web scraping techniques and data extraction
+- **[JavaScript Web Scraping](./javascript-web_scraping)**: Node.js scripts demonstrating web scraping techniques, API interactions, and file operations

 ## Technologies

 This repository showcases back-end development using:

-- **Python**: For API interaction and data processing
 - **JavaScript/Node.js**: For web scraping and file operations
 - **REST APIs**: For retrieving and manipulating data from web services
-- **Data Formats**: Working with CSV, JSON, and other structured data formats
+- **Data Formats**: Working with JSON and other structured data formats
+- **File System Operations**: Reading and writing files using Node.js

 ## Installation